-If leave to file under seal is granted, an order will be entered electronically authorizing the filing of documents under seal and directing the clerk's office to grant all attorneys who have entered an appearance (and whose appearance has not been terminated) the ability to view sealed documents in that case (assuming sealed access has not previously been granted).
+In civil cases, the Judge may direct the clerk's office to grant all attorneys who have entered an appearance (and whose appearance has not been terminated) the ability to view sealed documents in that case (assuming sealed access has not previously been granted).
+Sealed documents will be viewable by participating counsel in CM/ECF and through NEF links sent from CM/ECF during the filing process.
 Once access to sealed documents has been granted to an attorney in a case, it will be the responsibility of that attorney to notify the clerk's office if he or she is terminated from the case and the parties wish that terminated attorneys no longer have access to sealed documents in that case.